 Figure 1 – Main elements of an M-Instance

 1. May be imported (UM-Send) by a human Registering with the M-Instance.
-To Register a human
+To Register, a human

 1. Requests the opening of an Account of a certain class.

-2. MU: to indicate Actions originated in the M-Instance but influencing the Universe, e.g., MU-Add to place a physical object (R-Item) at a U-Location with a Spatial Attitude or to MU-Move it from a U-Location to another U-Location along a Trajectory.
+2. MU: to indicate Actions originated in the M-Instance but influencing the real-life Universe, e.g., MU-Add to place a physical object (R-Item) at a U-Location with a Spatial Attitude or to MU-Move it from a U-Location to another U-Location along a Trajectory.

-3. UM: to indicate Actions originated in the Universe and influencing the M-Instance, e.g., UM-Capture to acquire Data by capturing a scene or an object at a U-Location using a Qualifier.
+3. UM: to indicate Actions originated in the real-life Universe and influencing the M-Instance, e.g., UM-Capture to acquire Data by capturing a scene or an object at a U-Location using a Qualifier.

-4. Perform Process Actions if the Process requests another Process.
-A Process Action is expressed by: deontic verb – Action – set of Complements (Nil/At/From/To/With) – ItemID/Item or ProcessID) – If – Event where:
+4. Can perform Process Actions if the Process requests another Process.
+A Process Action is expressed by: a deontic verb – Action; a set of Complements (Nil/At/From/To/With); an ItemID/Item or ProcessID); and If – Event where:

 1. Deontic verbs are May, May Not, and Must corresponding to Permission, Prohibition, or Obligation.

-2. The Complements: (e.g., Nil, At, From, To With, etc.) are applied to:
+2. The Complements (e.g., Nil, At, From, To With, etc.) are applied to:

-1. Items – i.e., Data that has been Identified in, and thus recognised by, the M-Instance on which the Process Action is performed or is required for the Action to be performed, such as AssetAudio ObjectAudio-Visual Scene, and where (M-Location and/or U-Location).
+1. Items – i.e., Data that has been Identified in, and thus has been recognised by, the relevant M-Instance.
+This is the instance on which the Process Action is performed or which is required for the Action to be performed, such as an AssetAudio Object, or Audio-Visual Scene.
+The relevant location is an M-Location and/or a U-Location.

 3. Items – i.e., Data Type instances Identified in the M-Instance.